The inertial Jacquet-Langlands correspondence: The inertial Jacquet--Langlands correspondence.

-\begin{proof} The element $\zeta u \in G$ is elliptic and regular over~$F$, since $F[\zeta u]$ is a finite-dimensional $F$-subspace of~$A = M_n(K)$, hence it is complete and it contains~$\zeta$; but then it contains~$u$ and $F[\zeta u] = K[u]$ is a maximal field extension of~$F$ in~$A$.
-So the Harish-Chandra character of~$\pi$ at~$\zeta u$ can be computed by the Mackey formula for an induced representation
+\begin{lemma} The element $\zeta u \in G$ is elliptic and regular over~$F$. \end{lemma} \begin{proof} Since~$F[\zeta u]$ is a finite-dimensional $F$-vector space, it is complete, and so it contains~$\zeta$, which is the limit of a sequence of elements of the form~$(u\zeta)^{p^n}$.
+But then it contains~$u$, hence $F[\zeta u] = K[u]$ is a maximal field extension of~$F$ in~$A$. \end{proof}